ORLANDO CHILD CUSTODY ATTORNEY

 Two of the most fiercely disputed aspects of divorce proceedings are child custody and parental rights, such as visitation.
-Whether you’re looking for a divorce attorney in Orlando, or just separating from your spouse, oftentimes you’ll want to consult legal counsel. necessary.
-If you and your spouse are getting divorced and have children, part of the divorce settlement will definitely involve determining the living situation of your child or children.
+Whether you’re looking for a divorce attorney in Orlando, or just separating from your spouse, you’ll want to consult legal counsel if necessary.
+If you and your spouse are getting divorced with children involved, part of the Orlando divorce settlement will definitely involve determining the living situation of your child or children.

-Joe Knape, an experienced child custody lawyer can help you get the best custody arrangement for you and your child, whether that happens by agreement or in court.
-While some parents do choose the route of joint custody, often times the battle over the children is contentious and requires the assistance of child custody attorneys.
+Joe Knape, an experienced child custody lawyer, and a divorce attorney can help you get the best custody arrangement for you and your child, whether that happens by agreement or in Florida courts.
+While some parents do choose the route of joint custody, oftentimes the battle over the children is contentious and requires the assistance of Orlando child custody attorneys.

 That being said, the desire for assistance from an experienced family law attorney in Orlando, FL, doesn’t require you to be involved in a divorce.
-The same custody and visitation laws that apply to divorce often apply to those who have never been married to the other parent of their children.
-At 850-CALL-JOE, we seek resolutions in a child custody case where parents jointly make decisions on issues involving children outside of court and work together to create an agreement or a parenting plan.
+The same primary custody and visitation laws that apply to divorce often apply to those who have never been married to the other parent of their children.
+At 850-CALL-JOE, we seek resolutions in a child custody case where parents jointly decide on issues involving children outside of Florida courts and work together to create an agreement or a parenting plan.

 We have represented several individuals in child custody and visitation cases at The 850-CALL-JOE Law Firm in Orlando, FL.
-In almost every case, our Orlando child custody lawyers have managed to produce impressive results and the desired outcome for our clients.
-We pride ourselves in being highly organized and using the right external resources, whether it be psychologists to child development specialists, to execute a successful outcome for the child’s life.
+In almost every case, our Orlando child custody attorneys have produced impressive results and the desired outcome for our clients.
+Our family law attorneys pride ourselves on being highly organized and using the correct external Orlando child custody resources, whether psychologists or child development specialists, to execute a successful outcome for the child’s life.

-Most parents in Florida share responsibility in making important decisions about the schooling, health care, and religious upbringing of their child, but often, primary physical custody will be granted to one parent versus the other parent receiving specific visitation rights.
+Most parents in the Central Florida area share parental responsibility in making important decisions about their child’s schooling, health care, and religious upbringing.
+Still, courts will often grant primary physical custody to one parent versus the other, who will receive specific visitation rights.

-The 850-CALL-JOE Law Firm will take an approach to provide you and your family with the best possible result in your case.
-Our custody lawyers will provide you with skilled counsel in the event that you need an attorney in Orlando to help resolve problems surrounding child time-sharing.
+The 850-CALL-JOE Law Firm will take the approach to provide you and your family with the best possible result in your case.
+Your child custody attorney will provide you with skilled counsel if you need a family law attorney in Orlando, FL, to help resolve shared parental responsibility and child time-sharing problems.

-Today, Florida courts use terminologies such as time-sharing, parenting arrangement, and joint parental responsibility.
-Via arbitration or mediation, we usually can settle child custody and visitation disputes via arbitration or mediation.
-However, suppose workable parenting plans and shared parental responsibility can not be crafted by the parties concerned, our experienced Orlando child custody lawyers take the case to court, where we have been highly successful.
+Today, Florida courts use terminologies such as time-sharing, parenting arrangement, and joint parental responsibility to resolve custody and visitation situations.
+We can usually settle child custody and visitation disputes via arbitration or mediation.
+However, suppose workable parenting plans and shared parental responsibility can not be crafted by the parties concerned.
+In that case, our experienced Orlando child custody lawyers take the case to court, where we have been highly successful.

-An accomplished child custody lawyer knows the details of child custody litigation in Orlando, Florida, and will work on a custody arrangement that would avoid a visitation issue, which means you get to spend time in your child’s life for your child’s well-being, the best possible estimates for child support, and a lower chance for a modification to end up back in court at a later date.
+An accomplished child custody lawyer knows the details of child custody litigation in Orlando, FL, and will work on a custody arrangement that would avoid a visitation issue, which means you get to spend time in your child’s life for your child’s well-being, the best possible estimates for child support, and a lower chance for a modification to end up back in court at a later date.

-When deciding child custody and visitation rights, courts attempt to decide in the child’s best interests.
-Courts generally seek to have an agreement in most situations that requires both parents to have a relationship with the child.
-Determining factors like distance between the residences of the parents, work and school schedules, and medical needs may alter the details of a custody agreement.
-We’ve outlined the different child custody types below to help your family decide what’s best for the interests of the child and your situation.
+When deciding child custody and visitation rights, Florida courts determine (or at least attempt) the child’s best interests.
+Courts generally seek an agreement in most situations requiring both parents to have a close parent-child relationship.
+Determining several factors like distance between the parents’ residences for living arrangements, work, and school schedules, and medical needs may alter the details of a custody agreement.
+We’ve outlined the different child custody types below to help your family decide in the best interests of the child and your situation.

 The different types of joint custody are as follows: